timeaszabo1217/szoftverteszt/How_to_run_the_game.md

 To run the Application, you have to run Server app first, than Main (Client) app And tada, you can play now.

-I did some writing in the code, because some of that was outdated, I commented fixed to this places.
+I did some writing in the code, because some of that was outdated.
 For example: in Rest.java 160. and 183. row 'getBody()' to 'body()'.

 Tímea Szabó 2024